You can make a hypnotized person do just about anything, right?

 The insulin pushes glucose into cells, which then drops the amount of glucose in the blood.
 Low blood sugar, low energy.
 (If this pattern goes on for long enough, you’re looking at insulin resistance.)

-The more fiber, protein, and fat that food has, the lower it is on the GI index.
+The more fiber, protein, and fat a food has, the lower it is on the GI index.
 That’s because all of those other nutrients slow the release of glucose into the blood.
 Your blood sugar rise is tempered, and so is its fall.
 This results in a more even energy experience.

 So, to reiterate: